 Every summer, San Francisco comes alive with culinary possibilities, both new and old.
 There are the neighborhood standbys, of course, but the refreshing summer season tends to call for something a bit more exciting.
 So dive into Eastern European fare deep in the Mission, carouse over bay views and New Orleans-themed plates from a Slanted Door alum, then make your way to Berkeley for some of the city’s best regional Mexican fare.
 Summer is here.
 Presented in alphabetical order, these are GAYOT’s 25 best restaurants in San Francisco to eat at, right now.

-Check out the Fall 2015 list of GAYOT’s Top 25 Restaurants in San Francisco to Eat at Right Now
+Check out the current list of GAYOT’s Top 25 Restaurants in San Francisco to Eat at Right Now

 on December 02nd, 2013Print This Post

 by Anneli Rufus

 Mr. Espresso, the family-owned-and-operated roastery that supplies coffee, beans and espresso machines to some of the San Francisco Bay Area’s best and most star-studded restaurants, just celebrated its 35th anniversary with a party at its Oakland headquarters.

 Having grown up in Salerno, Italy, during and immediately after World War II, Carlo DiRuocco immigrated with his French wife Marie Françoise and two eldest children to Alameda, across the bay from San Francisco.
 Having worked during his youth at an Italian coffee roastery and having loved espresso all his life, Di Ruocco was startled at the scarcity of well-made espresso near his new home.
 How could the eminently diverse Bay Area, already food-savvy in the late 1970s, have so few places in which to enjoy a cup of this classic high-octane treat?